Members of a project

 An email is sent to the most recently active project Maintainers or Owners.
 Up to ten project Maintainers or Owners are notified.
 Any project Owner or Maintainer can approve or decline the request.
 Project Maintainers cannot approve Owner role access requests.

-If a project does not have any direct Owners or Maintainers, the notification is sent to the most recently active Owners of the project’s parent group.
+If a project does not have any direct Owners or Maintainers, the most recently active Owners of the project’s parent group receive the notification.

 Withdraw an access request to a project